-Learning leads to personal growth and when you have the patience, discipline and creativity to apply the lessons learnt to your financial planning, success is sure to follow.
+Learning leads to personal growth and when you have the patience, discipline, and creativity to apply the lessons learned to your financial planning, success is sure to follow.

 We are all taught from a very early age that without hard work, very little will ever be accomplished or attained.

-Sitting back, waiting for the money to roll in without lifting a finger is simply unrealistic, unless you win the lotto.
+Sitting back, and waiting for the money to roll in without lifting a finger is simply unrealistic unless you win the lotto.

 But just as important as hard work, is how smart you work or more to the point, how well you make your money work for you.